OSUrobotics/follow-the-leader/README.md

 First, make sure you have properly installed all the dependencies (see the Dependencies section) and built (`colcon build`) and sourced the ROS2 environment.
 The following commands should then start all the controllers necessary for the 3D controller:

 ```
-# You can skip this if you set load_core:=true in the bringup file
+# You can skip this if you set load_core:=true in the next launch file
 ros2 launch follow_the_leader core_ftl_3d.launch.py

-# This launch file is specifically for the UR3 - Will need to modify for your own hardware/configuration
+# This launch file is specifically for the UR5 - Will need to modify for your own hardware/configuration
+# You can also use follow_the_leader_sim.launch.py which will launch Blender in the background for rendering
 ros2 launch follow_the_leader follow_the_leader.launch.py use_fake_hardware:=false load_core:=false

-# Call the service - the robot should start scanning and moving!
-ros2 service call /servo_3d_start std_srvs/srv/Trigger
+# Starting the scanning service can be done by sending a /state_announcement message of message type States
+# See States.msg for all values, but 0 is idle and 1 is scanning
+# Alternatively connect a game controller!
+# A and B on a Nintendo Switch controller start and stop the scanning.
+I believe it is reversed for an XBox controller
+ros2 topic pub /state_announcement follow_the_leader_msgs/msg/States state:\ 1\
 ```

 ### Details

-The core nodes to run are in the core_ftl_3d.launch.py file.
-The other follow_the_leader launch files are bringup files for launching the utilities and configurations necessary to operate on a real robot.
+The core nodes to run are in the `core_ftl_3d.launch.py` file.
+The other `follow_the_leader` launch files are bringup files for launching the utilities and configurations necessary to operate on our setup with a UR5e and a RealSense camera; you can replace launching this file with whatever launch file you want that brings up your own robot.
 In general this package should be agnostic to the type of arm being used, so long as moveit_servo is configured and running and the camera optical frame is defined.

-Note: The ABB launch file does not launch the ABB ROS controller nodes, those should be started separately.

 Once everything has started, you should be ready to run the controller.
-The state manager advertises /scan_start and /scan_stop services for starting and stopping the controller.
-If using the UR3 with buttons attached to digital inputs 0 and 1, you can run `io_manager` and use those buttons to start and stop the robot.
-Note that this interface may change in the future.
+The operation of the system is governed by the state machine defined in `simple_state_manager.py`.
+This node offers a `/scan_start` and `/scan_stop` service to start and stop the scanning.
+This is equivalent to publishing a corresponding `States` message to `/state_announcement`.
+The state manager listens to this topic and sends out a corresponding action to all nodes governed by the state machine.

 Note: There is a 2D controller file as well, but the 2D controller is in the process of being phased out and exists mostly for legacy reasons.